Ujjwall/VK-SpiralAI/README.md

 💡 The SBP community thrives on open collaboration—your ideas can shape the future of AI.

 📚 Further Reading & Documentation
-Spiral-Based Programming: A New Paradigm for AI Development Research Papers on Non-Linear AI Models (To Be Updated) SBP API Documentation (Coming Soon)
+Spiral-Based Programming: A New Paradigm for AI Development:https://medium.com/@ujjwalluppuluri/spiral-based-programming-a-new-paradigm-for-ai-development-c82d476aed86
+Research Papers on Non-Linear AI Models (To Be Updated) SBP API Documentation (Coming Soon)

 🔗 License
 This project is licensed under the MIT License, meaning it is free for anyone to use, modify, and distribute without restrictions.